VIRTUAL HUMANE EDUCATION IN THE CLASSROOM

 - fosters a sense of responsibility on the part of children to make choices and act upon their personal beliefs.

-Our virtual Humane Education program is inclusive, and meant for children and youth of all abilities. .
+Our virtual Humane Education program is inclusive, and appropriate for children and youth of all abilities.
 Each presentation lasts approximately 45 minutes, and students will have the opportunity to ask questions and engage with the presenter.
 Presentations also include a live virtual animal visit!